jagjeetdhaliwal/URLShortener/README.md

  3. Manage sessions better and store them to redis/database.

- 4. Debug redirection at Htaccess level.
+ 4. ~~Debug redirection at Htaccess level.
 For some reason, the redirection to longer urls from url like http://xx.x.x.x/ksahd isn't working on EC2.
-Spent a good 45 minutes to figure it out but in the end took the leeway to use http://xx.x.x.x/index.php?goto='' format for now...
+Spent a good 45 minutes to figure it out but in the end took the leeway to use http://xx.x.x.x/index.php?goto='' format for now...~~ Fixed this.
+Was a problem with the mod rewrite configuration on my ec2 instance.
+Check commit https://github.com/jagjeetdhaliwal/URLShortener/commit/54ad40a6e69543c28f7525f75a6f00136824c779

  5. Add a list of stop words for unacceptable words in urls :-)